Home Page

 immediately think of it

-As shown, the halyard (thicker cord on this boat) runs
+As shown, the halyard (the upper cord) runs

 through the ring, so that it is